-Three (3) public open houses were held throughout the Plan Update process for the community to discuss the vision for future growth and development in Bastrop.
-The first two meetings were held as part of the Plan Update and the final was held to communicate the revision to the FLUM and goals for Chapter 2: Community Growth and Chapter 5: Land Use and Community Image.
+Three (3) public open houses were held during the comprehensive planning update for the community to discuss the vision for future growth and development in Bastrop.
+The first two meetings were held as part of the plan update and the final was held to communicate the revision to the Future Land Use Map and goals for Chapter 2: Growth & Infrastructure and Chapter 5: Land Use and Urban Design.